viiicky/Problem-Solving/README.md

 # Problem Solving
-This repository is to add solution to differnt problems related to Data Structures and Algorithms
+This repository is to add solution to different problems related to Data Structures and Algorithms.

 Problems are taken from CLRS, careercup.com, pramp.com, glassdoor.com, geeksforgeeks.org etc.